microsoftgraph/uwp-csharp-connect-rest-sample/README.md

 4. Under **Platforms**, select **Add platform**.
 5. Select **Mobile platform**.
-6. Copy both the Client Id (App Id) and Redirect URI values to the clipboard.
+6. Copy both the Application Id (App Id) and Redirect URI values to the clipboard.
 You'll need to enter these values into the sample app.

 	The app id is a unique identifier for your app.
 The redirect URI is a unique URI provided by Windows 10 for each application to ensure that messages sent to that URI are only sent to that application.